 Dr. Charles Carman White was born on the 12th of May 1898 in Raleigh Twp (Chatham-Kent).
 He was the 6th of 8 children born to Sylvester Franklin White and the former Hannah Manning, were farmers on the 10th concession, lot 18.
 Dr. White was the 6th of 8 children and his siblings were; Frank Clinton White, Henry “Harry” Manning White, LeRoy Clifford White, Morley DeWitt White, Frederick Wilson White, Albert “Willard” McCallum White and Grace Wilhelmina White.
 Dr. White graduated from Chatham Collegiate Institute.

-After the death of his father in 1917, Dr. White’s mother left the farm and moved to 78 West Street in Chatham.
+After the death of his father in 1917, Dr. White’s mother left the farm and she moved to 78 West Street in Chatham.
 According to the 1921 census, Dr. White resided with his mother and he was a medical student.
 Dr. White attended The University of Toronto Faculty of Medicine and graduated M.B. in 1924.
 Dr. White interned at St. Vincent Hospital in Toledo.
 In 1925, Dr. White opened his first medical practice in Bettsville, Ohio.

 On the 5th of September, 1925 he married Margaret “Iniz” Roach in Chatham.
 She was born on the 29th of March, 1894, in Chatham the daughter of Tunis Washington Roach and the former Margaret Elizabeth Scott.
 Her father was a general laborer and her siblings were; Tunis “Manson” Roach, Melville Harold Roach, Flossie May Roach and Harry Roach.
 According to the 1911 census, she resided at 167 Adelaide Street.
 Mrs. White graduated from the Chatham Public General Hospital School of Nursing in 1919 and later she graduated from the University of Western Ontario with a degree in Public Health.
 She worked in Stratford for a number of years for the Victorian Order of Nurses.

 Dr. and Mrs. White had two sons, Gordon Stuart White who was born on the 5th of March, 1928 and Hubert Carman White who was born in Chatham on the 6th of June, 1932.